Distance: 45 miles one way

 (A Best of the Best ride)

 It’s a U-shaped course that climbs up into the Sierra, cuts across the ridges, then descends, leaving you with pleasant but not great roads to close the loop.
-If you want to ride a loop but do only prime stuff and/or want fewer miles, see the Turner Road Cut-Off at the end of this post.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)